ULJ-Yale/qunex/README.md

-# README File for Quantitative Neuroimaging Environment & ToolboX (Qu|Nex)
+# README File for Quantitative Neuroimaging Environment & ToolboX (QuNex)

-The Quantitative Neuroimaging Environment & ToolboX (Qu|Nex) integrates a number of modules that support a flexible and extensible framework for data organization, preprocessing, quality assurance, and various analytics across neuroimaging modalities.
-The Qu|Nex suite is designed to be flexible and can be developed by adding functions developed around its component tools.
+The Quantitative Neuroimaging Environment & ToolboX (QuNex) integrates a number of modules that support a flexible and extensible framework for data organization, preprocessing, quality assurance, and various analytics across neuroimaging modalities.
+The QuNex suite is designed to be flexible and can be developed by adding functions developed around its component tools.

-The Qu|Nex code is is co-developed and co-maintained by the:
+The QuNex code is is co-developed and co-maintained by the:

 * [Anticevic Lab, Yale University](http://anticeviclab.yale.edu/),
 * [Mind and Brain Lab, University of Ljubljana](http://psy.ff.uni-lj.si/mblab/en),